remy/remysharp.com/public/blog/buddy.md

 As a software developer I'm using tools day in and day out and depending on time, I'm usually interested in alternatives that help my workflow whilst reducing the amount of input required from me.

 I have been asked (and sponsored) to look at [Buddy](https://buddy.works?ref=remysharp.com) a deployment platform.
-I'd already read [Chris Coyier's review and endorsement](https://css-tricks.com/buddy-on-css-tricks/) so I knew it had already passed through a quality filter.
+I'd already read [Chris Coyier's review and endorsement](https://css-tricks.com/buddy-on-css-tricks/) so I knew it had already passed through an initial quality filter.

 <!--more-->